Skip to main content

 You must calculate employer's national insurance contributions on this benefit.

-The employer at the time the artist becomes resident for tax purposes is also obliged to calculate and pay employer's national insurance contributions on pay etc. paid to the artist in the relevant income year during the period before the artist became resident.
+The employer at the time the artist becomes tax liable as resident must calculate and pay employer's national insurance contributions on salary, etc. made to the artist in the relevant income year in the period before the artist becomes tax liable as resident.

 Exceptions: